 Music in some form has always been taught in the educational institutions of Granville.
-For many years the work was semi-private in character, but growing larger and more important, was taken under the management of Shepardson College for women.
-The rapid progress of the work led to the acquisition of a suitable building for teaching and practicing, and the building of Recital Hall adjoining.
+For many years the work was of a semi-private character, but growing larger and more important, was taken under the management of Shepardson College for women.
+The rapid progress of the work led in 1894 to the organization of a Conservatory, the acquisition of a suitable building for teaching and practicing, and the building of Recital Hall adjoining.
 In 1900, the College and University were united, and the Conservatory of Music was separated from Shepardson College, becoming a co-ordinate part of Denison University.
-Thresher Hall, the Conservatory building, is now too small for all the demands upon it, and until a new buildings.
+Thresher Hall, the Conservatory building, is now too small for all the demands upon it, and until a new building can be obtained, practice pianos are placed in nearby college buildings.

 Musical instruction in the college curriculum has long ceased to be an experiment.
 Each year more colleges and universities are recognizing music in one or more of its branches as a legitimate and desirable part of a liberal education.
 Denison University has been progressive in this regard, first by granting college credit for work in the theoretical courses of the Conservatory, on an equal footing with any other elective study, and secondly by establishing, under the group system described elsewhere, one group (C8) leading to the degree of B. Ph., with Theory of Music as the major subject.
-This close affiliation between College and Conservatory has greatly encouraged the increasing enrollment of students from the literary department of the University who do not intend to become professional musicians, but who wish to acquire some serviceable knowledge of music without having to add the work to the full burden of the college course.
+This close affiliation between College and Conservatory has greatly encouraged the increasing enrollment of students from the literary department of the University who wish to acquire some serviceable knowledge of music as a part of their college course.

 In most Conservatories the proportion of men students is small.
 This is probably the relic of an immemorial prejudice against the musician's profession, which in more recent years has often had the effect of relegating music study to women, along with cooking and sewing.
 It is the aim of this institution to foster in every way a true sense of the dignity of music, both as a cultural study and as a branch of scholarship, and to bring the men in the University into closer touch with its musical life.

-In the Denison Conservatory the endeavor has always been to require of students, especially candidates for graduation, the broadest possible education, not only in music, but in other branches as well.
+The endeavor has always been to require of students, especially candidates for graduation, the broadest possible education, not only in music, but in other branches as well.
 No student can do satisfactory work in music without at least the foundations of a liberal education.
-Especial attention is therefore called to the academic studies required for graduation, as well as the comprehensive requirements in musical theory.
+Special attention is therefore called to the academic studies required for graduation, as well as the comprehensive requirements in musical theory.

-The large number of concerts and recitals given each year by outside artists, by members of the Faculty, and by the various local ensemble organizations, afford, it is believed, greater opportunities to hear good music well executed than are enjoyed by many larger schools of music.

-Through strengthening of the course of study and broadening of the requirements for graduation the standard of efficiency of graduates of the Conservatory is constantly rising.
-Recent additions to the curriculum enable the Conservatory to offer a course as thorough as that of any school in Ohio, and its diploma stands second to none.
+The large number of concerts and recitals given each year by outside artists, by members of the Faculty, and by the various local organizations, together with the proximity of the abundant musical life of Columbus, afford greater opportunities to hear good music well executed than are enjoyed by many larger schools of music.
+Through strengthening of the course of study and broadening of the requirements for graduation, the standard of efficiency of graduates is constantly rising, and recent additions to the curriculum enable the Conservatory to offer a course as thorough as that of any school in Ohio.